AllenInstitute/ipfx/README.md

 Deprecation Warning
 -------------------
-We are working towards a 1.0.0 release of ipfx!
-This will bring some new features, like NWB2 support, along with improvements to our documentation and testing.
+The 1.0.0 release of ipfx brings some new features, like NWB2 support, along with improvements to our documentation and testing.
 We will also drop support for
 - NWB1
 - Python 2